Skip to main content

 What Defines a Voluntary Wellness Program

-An employer can offer a that includes medical inquiries or examinations, such as blood draws for hormonal panels or detailed health risk assessments, only if the program is voluntary.
+An employer can offer a wellness program that includes medical inquiries or examinations, such as blood draws for hormonal panels or detailed health risk assessments, only if the program is voluntary.
 This means you cannot be required to participate, denied health coverage for declining, or punished in any way for choosing not to share your health information.

-The principle of is the ADA’s method of balancing the potential benefits of a wellness program with the right of an individual to keep their medical information private and to be free from discrimination.
+The principle of voluntary participation is the ADA’s method of balancing the potential benefits of a wellness program with the right of an individual to keep their medical information private and to be free from discrimination.
 It ensures that a program designed to promote health does not become a tool for coercion.

 For a program to be truly voluntary, your decision to participate must be a free one, unburdened by the threat of penalty.
 This is where the two laws intersect with elegant precision HIPAA protects the content of your health data, while the ADA protects your choice to disclose that data in the first place within the context of a workplace program.